ACFPeacekeeper/github-pages/about.md

     - [Advanced Compilers - CS6120](https://www.cs.cornell.edu/courses/cs6120/2020fa/self-guided/).

 ## Other Interests & Activities
 When I was in highschool at [Liceu Camões](https://liceucamoes.wixsite.com/camoes), my interest in politics led me to become a member of the youth wing of the portuguese [Socialist Party](https://ps.pt/), known in portuguese as [Juventude Socialista (JS)](https://juventudesocialista.pt/).
-During my time at JS, I worked on policies related to the environment, technology and innovation, education and economics, and held positions as:
+During my time at JS, I worked on policies related to the environment, education, economics, technology and innovation, and held positions as:
 - Vice-President of: my parish.
 - Member of the secretariat of: my highschool, my parish of residence, my university, the Secondary and Higher Education committee of Lisbon, and the county of Lisbon;
 - Member of the political comission of: the county of Lisbon, and the district of Lisbon.